jordanabraga/comicsgarden/README.md

 - When setting model fields to unique and trying to migrate, it gave an integrityError.
 Solution: It was due a duplicate item on the database.
 I used the admin panel to remove it, and tried to migrate again.
 It worked.
 - When including link to the wishlist on the sucess message, the link would appear as plain text.
 Solution: Include the safe tag on toasts messages.
 - Search bar wasn't filtering books.
 Solution: I had to fix the product view.
 - Card payments started failing and giving TypeError at /checkout/ unsupported operand type(s) for *: 'decimal.Decimal' and 'float'" error.
 Solution: When I was fixing long lines in python, the code broke.
+- Order confirmation email wasn't arriving.
+Solution: Check webhooks on Stripe, there was an error with the payment intent.
+Stripe recently changed it on an update, I needed to import stripe to my webhook handler file and include this code:

+stripe_charge = stripe.Charge.retrieve(
+    intent.latest_charge
+)

 # Programs Used
 1. [Gitpod](https://www.gitpod.io/)